MauroLoz/clasificadorIA_practice/README.md

 - Uploaded files are stored in the `uploads/` folder.
 - `pdfplumber` is used to extract text from PDFs in a simple way.
 - The frontend includes `static/js/index.js` for form clearing and language switching, and `static/css/index.css` for styles.
+- The model uses scikit-learn with TF-IDF vectorization and Logistic Regression for classification.

 ### Troubleshooting
-- Gemini authentication: if you get authentication errors, ensure `GEMINI_API_KEY` is set in the same PowerShell session where you run `python app.py`.
+- Model not found: Make sure you run `python entrenar_modelo.py` before starting the app.
 - PDF without text: some PDFs are scans (images). `pdfplumber` does not perform OCR.
 Consider converting to text first.
+- Training data: You can modify `entrenar_modelo.py` to use your own training data or add more examples to improve accuracy.

 ### Deploy on Render (Free tier tips)
-- Use a Web Service with Build Command: `pip install -r requirements.txt`.
+- Use a Web Service with Build Command: `pip install -r requirements.txt && python entrenar_modelo.py`.
 - Start Command is taken from `Procfile`: `web: gunicorn app:app --workers=1 --threads=2 --timeout=120`.
-- Environment: add `GEMINI_API_KEY`.
-- Memory: this project is tuned for 512Mi by removing heavy NLP models and limiting PDF parsing.
+- Memory: this project is tuned for 512Mi by using lightweight ML models and limiting PDF parsing.
 If you still hit OOM, reduce `--threads` to 1 and ensure uploaded PDFs are small (< 5 pages).

 ### Development